jreusser/aural-player/README.md

 ### New core features ("MVP")

-- 2 new app modes (NOTE - The existing modular UI mode will remain):
+- 2 new app modes (NOTE - All existing app modes, including the classic modular mode, will remain):
    * A "Unified" mode that combines all of Aural's modules / features into a single resizable window.
    * A "Compact" mode that provides the essentials (player and play queue, plus some theming options) in a compact fixed-size window.
 - A rich new full-fledged library for music organization that includes a convenient file system browser and lets the user create and save multiple playlists.